jlusiardi/homekit_python/doc/README.md

 ## Test a HomeKit Accessory

 To help with testing new devices, please have a look at [HomeKit Device Testing](./HomeKit-Accessory-Testing-Guide.md).
+If the test was successful, please make a pull request for a new Markdown file to post the results.
+If the test fails, please open an issue.

 ## Supported operations while controlling HomeKit Accesories